Tejas320/Invoice-Extractor-GeminiPro/README.md

 ## Deployed app on Streamlit Cloud: https://invoice-extractor-llm-app.streamlit.app/
 This project is an Invoice Extractor application that leverages the Gemini 1.5 Flash language model to extract relevant information from invoices.
 The application is built using Streamlit.
 ## Overview
 The Invoice Extractor LLM App is designed to simplify the process of extracting key information from invoice documents.
-By utilizing the power of Gemini Pro, a state-of-the-art language model, this app provides accurate and efficient data extraction capabilities.
+By utilizing the power of Gemini 1.5 Flash, a state-of-the-art language model, this app provides accurate and efficient data extraction capabilities.
 ## Features
 - **Automated Invoice Data Extraction**: Extracts key fields such as invoice number, date, total amount, and more.
 - **User-Friendly Interface**: Easy-to-use interface built with Streamlit.